Spring Quarter 2022

 In recent years, wildland fires have become both more prevalent and more devastating.
 The fire season and fire regions are also shifting.
 In the meantime, more and more people live in the wildland-urban interface where the risk of fires is higher.
 In this focus area, you are asked to consider related questions, such as: which communities, areas, and structures in California are at greatest risk of wildfires now and in the future; what are the health impacts of smoke, both near and far-field; and what is the efficiency of existing evacuation routes and response efforts?

 Current mitigation strategies for wildland fires include controlled burns, public safety power shutoffs, removing fuel in at-risk areas, and others.
 In this focus area, you are asked to shed light on which are the most effective and efficient mitigation efforts for wildland fire risk.
-Are traditional efforts effective or are their better alternatives available?
-Another way of formulating this quest: can you advice on what mitigation strategies can give communities, or California as a whole the “best bang for the buck”?
+Are traditional efforts effective or are there better alternatives available?
+Another way of formulating this quest: can you advise on what mitigation strategies can give communities, or California as a whole the “best bang for the buck”?